aiven/devportal/docs/tutorials/kafka-migration.rst

 The next step in the migration journey is to create a data replication from the source cluster to the Aiven for Apache Kafka service named ``demo-kafka``.
 To create a replication you need to:

-* create an alias for the source Apache Kafka cluster (the target alias ``kafka-target`` was defined during the creation of the MirrorMaker 2 service)
+* Create an alias for the source Apache Kafka cluster (the target alias ``kafka-target`` was defined during the creation of the MirrorMaker 2 service).
-* define the replication follow
+* Define the replication follow.

 Create an alias for the source Apache Kafka cluster
 '''''''''''''''''''''''''''''''''''''''''''''''''''